-- Loosen the idler adjusting arm bolts and remove the lower fan belt - 2.
+- 1. Loosen the idler adjusting arm bolts and remove the lower fan belt (see (Lower Fan Belt Removal). - 2.
 Push the idler adjusting arm in and the idler assembly up.
 The upper belt should become slack and slip down out of the idler pulley groove. - 3.
 Pull the idler adjusting arm OUT.
 The upper fan belt should slip off the idler pulley as the idler pulley hub clears the curbside idler mounting bracket. - 4.
-Loosen the two condenser fan hubs to the shaft clamping bolts and the end of shaft bolt. - 5.
-Tap the blower wheel with a soft hammer to drive the blower wheel up the fan shaft to provide 13 mm (1/2 in.) clearance between the blower wheel and the inlet ring.
+Loosen the two condenser fan hub to the shaft clamping bolts. - 5.
+Tap the blower wheel with a soft hammer to drive the blower wheel up the fan shaft to provide 1/2 in.
+(13 mm) clearance between the blower wheel and the inlet ring.